DeepLabCut/DeepLabCut/docs/napariGUI.md

 # napari labeling GUI

-We replaced wxPython with a PySide2 + as of version 2.3rc1.
+We replaced wxPython with PySide6 + as of version 2.3.
 Here is how to use the napari-aspects of the new GUI.
 It is available in napari-hub as a stand alone GUI as well as integrated into our main GUI.

 [![License: BSD-3](https://img.shields.io/badge/License-BSD3-blue.svg)](https://www.gnu.org/licenses/bsd3)
 [![PyPI](https://img.shields.io/pypi/v/napari-deeplabcut.svg?color=green)](https://pypi.org/project/napari-deeplabcut)